Tonyn (1781 ship)

-Tonyn was launched at Newfoundland in 1779 as Plato.
+Tonyn was launched at Newfoundland in 1779, as Plato.
 Plato was renamed to Tonyn in 1781.
 She then traded with North America and as a West Indiaman.
-From 1797 she made two voyages as a slave ship in the triangular trade in enslaved people.
-She was captured and recaptured in 1798 on her first voyage, and sunk on her second circa 1800 as she was returning home.
+From 1797, she made two voyages from Liverpool as a slave ship in the triangular trade in enslaved people.
+She was captured and recaptured in 1798 on her first voyage, and sunk on her second circa 1800, as she was returning home.

 Career

 Tonyn was launched as Plato and renamed in 1781.
 Missing pages in extant issues of Lloyd's Register (LR) has resulted in her first appearing in LR in 1781.